pirandig/django-zxcvbn/README.rst

 Acknowledgments
 ---------------

+My work in bringing this to life was minimal, thanks to all these awesome people:

-Ryan Pearl, who created the excellent python implementation of zxcvbn, https://github.com/rpearl/python-zxcvbn
+Ryan Pearl, creator the excellent python implementation of zxcvbn, https://github.com/rpearl/python-zxcvbn

 Donald Stufft, who's django-passwords app was the starting point for this project: https://github.com/dstufft/django-passwords/